greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/intro/about_statistics.html.md

 ### <a id="stattarg"></a>Statistics Target

 The statistics target is the size of the `most_common_vals`, `most_common_freqs`, and `histogram_bounds` arrays for an individual column.
 By default, the target is 25.
 The default target can be changed by setting a server configuration parameter and the target can be set for any column using the `ALTER TABLE` command.
-Larger values increase the time needed to do `ANALYZE`, but may improve the quality of the Postgres Planner estimates.
+Larger values increase the time needed to do `ANALYZE`, but may improve the quality of the Postgres-based planner estimates.

 Set the system default statistics target to a different value by setting the `default_statistics_target` server configuration parameter.
 The default value is usually sufficient, and you should only raise or lower it if your tests demonstrate that query plans improve with the new target.
 For example, to raise the default statistics target from 100 to 150 you can use the `gpconfig` utility: